Sails from January 2020 - Cruise & Bike the Mekong

 Again today you have the option to choose whether or not to ride in the morning, afternoon, or both.
 The morning cycling route takes us along the riverbanks from Cai Be to the pleasant colonial town of Sa Dec, where we’ll devour lunch before boarding the ship again to rejoin the non-riders.

 Should you choose the afternoon ride, you’ll saddle up on your bike and pedal through narrow, shaded paths past locals hard at work weaving mats, building boats, and transporting a wide variety of colorful fruits and veggies to the market.
-Our ride ends near the busy city of Cao Lanh, then we board the ship again to stop near the Chau Doc canal for the night.
+Our ride ends near the busy city of Cao Lanh, then we board the barge again to stop near the Chau Doc canal for the night.

 Bike & Boat into Cambodia